pagopa/io-developer-portal-backend/README.md

 ### Step 5 - Register an application in the main Azure Active Directory tenant

-Set up environment variables with the credentials of the application belonging to the *main* AD tenant (**not** the ADB2C one !).
+Create (register) an application into the *main* AD tenant (**not** the ADB2C one !).

+Set up the following environment variables in the App Service instance;
-These are needed to use ARM APIs to manage API Manager users' subscriptions:
+these are needed to use ARM APIs to manage API Manager users' subscriptions:
 ```
 ARM_CLIENT_ID="XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXX"
 ARM_CLIENT_SECRET="<adClientSecret>"